PDA-UR/graphit-app/readme.md

 # Graphit App

-Frontend + API server for the GraphIT project.
+> Frontend + API server for the [GraphIT](https://graphit.ur.de/wiki/Main_Page) project.

+The project investigates how dependency graphs can be used to model courses, curricula, and personal learning progress.
+The initial focus lies on courses in higher education.
+The prototype is built on [Wikibase](https://wikiba.se), the knowledge-graph platform powering [Wikidata](https://www.wikidata.org/wiki/Wikidata:Main_Page).

+This repo hosts several frontends to make accessing and modifying the dependency graph easier (see: frontend readme).

 ### Installation
 ```